Najmeh Zarei Jelyani; Razieh Sadat Mousavi-Roknabadi; Mohamad Javad Andalibi; Afsaneh Dehbozorgi; Faramarz Farahmand,

 Abstract

-Background: Several studies were performed to evaluate the efficacy of different pain management in patients with trauma, using different methods.Objectives: To compare intravenous (IV) morphine vs. fentanyl for analgesic response, the time to reach lowest pain score, and adverse effects in patients ...
+Background: Several studies have been performed to evaluate the efficacy of different pain management techniques in patients with trauma, using different methods.Objectives: To compare Intravenous (IV) morphine vs. fentanyl for analgesic response, the time to reach lowest pain score, and adverse effects ...
+Read More

 Derya Yalçın; Dilek Erdoğan Arı; Ceren Köksal; Cansu Akın; Sinan Karaca; Özgür Karakuş